godotengine/godot-docs/classes/class_basis.rst

 - :ref:`int<class_int>` **get_orthogonal_index** **(** **)**

 This function considers a discretization of rotations into 24 points on unit sphere, lying along the vectors (x,y,z) with each component being either -1, 0, or 1, and returns the index of the point best representing the orientation of the object.
-It is mainly used by the grid map editor.
+It is mainly used by the :ref:`GridMap<class_GridMap>` editor.
 For further details, refer to the Godot source code.

 ----